shopsys/shopsys/UPGRADE-14.0.md

 ## Recommended way of upgrading

-Since there are 3 possible scenarios for using Shopsys Platform, instructions are divided into these scenarios.
+Since there are two possible scenarios for using Shopsys Platform, instructions are divided into these scenarios.

 ### You use our packages only